Recent Posts to Resource Center

-When a company decides to close on Thanksgiving Day or for the entire week between Christmas and New Year’s Day, is the employer required to compensate any of its employees?
+When a company decides to close on the Fourth of July, Thanksgiving Day or for the entire week between Christmas and New Year’s Day, is the employer required to compensate any of its employees?
 Well, that depends.

 For non-exempt (overtime eligible employees), the company is generally not required to pay employees on days in which they do not perform work.
 As long as all non-exempt employees are notified of the closure prior to reporting to work on the holiday, no pay is required.
 If the non-exempt employee has accrued vacation or PTO time, the employee may request or the employer may require that the employee use accrued vacation or PTO to cover the days of the holiday closure.